 In this seminar, we will focus on how the mandolin brings to life the musical idioms of Crete — kontilies, syrta, and pidichtous dances.
 We will study its role both as a solo and accompanying instrument, while also exploring the mandolin's potential for improvisation and personal expression.

-Kostis Abyssinos _ The Mandolin in Crete
+Kostis Avyssinos _The Mandolin in Crete

-Type of Seminar: Open - Instrument-Centered
+Type of seminar: Open – Instrument-focused

-Level of Participants: Intermediate and above
+Participant level: Intermediate and above

 BIOGRAPHY

-Later, Kostis followed his own musical path, developing a personal style both in his instrument playing and singing.
-He has released two solo albums titled "Tou Livikou to Pelagos" and "Nostos".
-In 1997, he collaborated for the first time with the band Haïnides and has since performed on every one of their albums.
-He has worked with many prominent musicians, either by performing on their records or in joint performances.
-A very significant moment in his career was his collaboration with Nikos Mamangakis.
+He later followed his own musical path, developing a personal style both in his instrumental performance and in his singing.
+He has released two solo albums titled "Tou Libykou to Pelagos" ("The Libyan Sea") and "Nostos".
+In 1997, he collaborated for the first time with the group Chainides, and since then, he has performed songs on every one of their recordings.